 Who does not want to get rid of excess belly fat?
 Washboard abs and a thin waist are the best proof that you lead a healthy and active lifestyle.

-It seems that our appearance and social standards are not the only issues here.
-In 2020 a study, analyzing more than 2 million people’s data, was published in British Medical Journal.
+Our appearance and social standards are not the only issues here.
+In 2020 a study analyzing more than 2 million people’s data was published in British Medical Journal.

-Waistline measurement is considered to be a better indicator of fat distribution than BMI.
+Waistline measurement is considered a better indicator of fat distribution than BMI.

 Burning fat – theory

-It is necessary to distinguish between two basic types of fat in the body – subcutaneous and visceral.
+It is necessary to distinguish between two basic body fat types – subcutaneous and visceral.

 Subcutaneous fat is located between the skin and the abdominal muscles.
-Easily accumulates due to excess calories and an unhealthy diet.
+Quickly accumulates due to excess calories and an unhealthy diet.

 Visually, the excess of subcutaneous fat in the abdomen and sides is noticeable, for example, when a person is sitting.